-Probably the misconception I hear the most from new kart drivers is that rib guards from other sports will ‘do the job’.
-People really want to believe this fact, because a lacrosse rib protector is way cheaper than a karting-specific one, as an example, but they really aren’t comparable.
+Probably the misconception I hear the most from new kart drivers is that rib guards from other sports will do the job just as well as karting-specific ones.
+People really want to believe this fact, because a lacrosse rib protector is often much cheaper than a karting-specific one, but they really aren’t comparable.

 For karting in the United States, equipment should always be developed to the SFI certificated standard.
-In Europe, however, you should look for CE certification.
-The purpose is the same; these certifications are designed to show that the quality of safety equipment has been tested and reaches a required quality assurance.
+In Europe, you should look for CE certification.
+The purpose is the same, as these certifications are designed to show that the quality of safety equipment has been tested and reaches a required quality assurance.